shsteimer/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/instructions.md

 ---

-### How do I install demos onto my local AEM as Cloud Service instance?
+### How do I install demos onto my local Quickstart Jar.

-Demo packages can be installed in the usual way, using AEM Package Manager.
+Demo packages can be installed on the local AEM as a Cloud Service Quickstart Jar in the usual way, using AEM Package Manager.

 + [http://localhost:4502/crx/packmgr/index.jsp](http://localhost:4502/crx/packmgr/index.jsp)